nunderwood6/timeline_forcemap/process_CEH/CEH_metadata.md

 #Coding Massacres from the CEH Report
 Massacres were hand coded from the full CEH report, a PDF document with more than 4,000 pages.
 There were two distinct types.
 Most of the massacres were coded from the Casos Presentados section of the Appendix, which contains only short descriptions of each event.
 The remainder were coded from the Casos Ilustrativos section, which includes in depth descriptions of each massacre, including background information and the aftermath.
 Descriptions were copy/pasted directly from the report.
-I used the municipio+department name as a join code to add municipio codes so the massacres could be mapped, and manually checked each row.
+I used the municipio+department name as a join code to add a column with municipio codes so the massacres could be mapped, and manually spot checked each row.

 The files in the *input* folder,*casos_presentados.csv* and *casos_ilustrativos.csv*, are downloaded directly from the Google Sheets where the massacres were hand codied.